Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 My Final Opinion

-The Roland TD-1KV is an affordable entry-level kit that provides all the basics needs that you want from an electric kit.
+Read the customer reviews of Roland TD-1KV to know why this is an affordable entry-level kit that provides all the basics needs that you want from an electric kit.
 The pedals take some time to get used to.
 But overall, it is the perfect kit for a beginner or for someone looking to buy an affordable electric drum kit.